axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 .. note::

-   The permission :bdg-ref-warning:`🔑DocumentOfInvolvedCaseWrite <DocumentOfInvolvedCaseWrite>` or :bdg-ref-warning:`🔑DocumentWrite <DocumentWrite>` is required to use this feature.
+   Grant either permission :bdg-ref-warning:`🔑DocumentOfInvolvedCaseWrite <DocumentOfInvolvedCaseWrite>` or :bdg-ref-warning:`🔑DocumentWrite <DocumentWrite>` to allow a user to upload documents.

 HowTo: Remove an attachment from the case
 -----------------------------------------